3753 Cruithne: In popular culture

 Cruithne plays a major role in Stephen Baxter's novel Manifold: Time, which was nominated for the Arthur C. Clarke Award for best science fiction in 2000.

-Cruithne is mentioned on the QI season 1 episode "Astronomy", in which it is described as a second moon of Earth.
-In a later episode, it was added that, if using the same definition, Earth has over 18,000 “mini-moons”.
+Cruithne is mentioned on the QI series A episode "Astronomy", in which it is described as a second moon of Earth.
+In a later episode ("Knowledge" in series K), it was added that, if we use the same definition, Earth has over 18,000 "mini-moons".

 In Astonishing X-Men, Cruithne is the site of a secret lab assaulted by Abigail Brand and her S.W.O.R.D. team.
 It contains many Brood before Brand destroys it.

 In the Insignia trilogy, 3753 Cruithne has been moved into an orbit around Earth to serve as a training ground for the Intrasolar Forces.
 In the third novel, Catalyst, it is intentionally directed at Earth.
 While it is destroyed before impact, its fragments rain down on Earth's surface, killing nearly 800 million people across the world.

-In the science-fiction book series Aeon 14, Cruithne appears as an inhabited moonlet, home to 'privateers', smugglers, Terran Space Fleet (TSF) outposts and corporate headquarters.
-Notable inhabitants have included Ngoba Starl and Petral Dulan.